Chaos and ergodicity across the energy spectrum of interacting bosons

 We finally address the chaotic eigenstates' features' dependence on the expansion basis.
 Although the GFD are naturally basis dependent, the eigenstates' ergodic character in the thermodynamic limit suggests some degree of invariance under rotations.
-An analysis performed in the eigenbasis of $H_\mathrm{tun}$, instead of $H_\mathrm{int}$, reveals the same qualitative behavior of the energy-resolved $\var(\tilde{D}_q)$ \cite{SM}.
-Nonetheless, in the eigenbasis of $H_\mathrm{tun}$, there is no clear identification of a $\langle \tilde{D}_q\rangle$ plateau in the chaotic region, and the typical GFD are distant from the GOE values, see the upper panels of Fig.~\ref{fig:ScalingDq}.
+An analysis performed in the eigenbasis of $H_\mathrm{tun}$, instead of $H_\mathrm{int}$, reveals the same qualitative behavior of the energy-resolved $\var(\tilde{D}_q)$ as demonstrated in Fig.~\ref{fig:en_dens_INT}(d): The GFD fluctuations are strongly suppressed, by several orders of magnitude, and undergo an ever bigger drop for larger system size, within the same parameter region as observed in the $H_\mathrm{int}$ basis and in the averaged $r$ statistic.
+Nonetheless, in the eigenbasis of $H_\mathrm{tun}$, there is no clear identification of a $\langle \tilde{D}_q\rangle$ plateau in the chaotic region \cite{SM}, and the typical GFD are distant from the GOE values, as shown in the upper panels of Fig.~\ref{fig:ScalingDq}.
 If the GFD in this basis converge to the ergodic limit, too, this is a much slower process governed by stronger finite-size corrections.
 Such basis dependence reflects the different dynamics that excited eigenstates of $H_\mathrm{int}$ or of $H_\mathrm{tun}$ will exhibit under the BHH unitary evolution: While the first display indications of chaos already in relatively small systems \cite{Sorg2014,Kaufman2016}, the second may be substantially dominated by finite-size/finite-time effects.